The Chosen and the Damned

 The national discussion about race in America has garnered a lot of attention, and deservedly so.
 But, as David Silverman points out in his new book, The Chosen and the Damned: Native Americans and the Making of Race in the United States, that discussion has not yet grappled with the place of Indigenous people in that four hundred year history.

 It is past time to add this narrative to the history of race and racism in this country.
-Indigenous people’s story needs to be told in full.
+Our indigenous people’s story needs to be told in full.